 Our Team

-Kyra holds a Bachelor of Arts in Anthropology from Brown University and a Master’s Degree in Urban Education with a focus on Policy and Administration from Loyola Marymount University.
-She has been recognized for her work as a Forbes 30 under 30 lister and Diablo Magazine 2021 Agent of Change.
+With a BA in Anthropology from Brown University and an MA in Urban Education from Loyola Marymount, Kyra is a Forbes 30 Under 30 honoree and a Roddenberry Fellow.
 Kyra always gives 100%, except when donating blood.
 She enjoys mastering crossword puzzles with a cup of tea, exploring the Bay Area’s beautiful trails with her dog Noodle, and running into friends at Lake Merritt.

 Kyra Mungia

-Jack holds a B.A. from Bard College with a major in History and minor in Economics, and is currently completing an MBA from the UC Berkeley Haas School of Business with a Real Estate concentration.
+Jack holds a B.A. from Bard College and an MBA from UC Berkeley.
 He is an ADU fanatic and completed his own basement unit in 2019.
-Jack serves as board chair of Aspire Education, and spends his free time biking, backpacking, hanging with family, and warbling out jazz standards with his guitar.
+He serves as board chair of Aspire Education, and spends his free time biking, backpacking, hanging with family, and singing with a local jazz group

 Jack Woodruff